hashicorp/consul-telemetry-collector/README.md

 ### Kubernetes

 We recommend using the Consul helm chart to install the consul-telemetry-collector.
-A few small changes to the helm chart are all that are necessary to enable the telemetry-collector and forward metrics to HCP.
+If you aren't already using the Consul Helm chart you can find instructions and documentation for using it [in the Consul Documentation](https://developer.hashicorp.com/consul/docs/k8s/installation/install) A few small changes to the helm chart are all that are necessary to enable the telemetry-collector and forward metrics to HCP.

 ```yaml
 globals: